christinalicence/stride/docs/Testing.md

 ![the terminal showing passing tests](docs-images/automated-tests.png)

-The test cover almost all the code, apart from the AI output, which I haven't found a robust test for.
+The tests cover almost all the code, apart from the AI output, which I haven't found a robust test for.
 This needs to be done manually.

 ## 4. Test Driven Development